vapoursynth/vapoursynth/doc/pythonreference.rst

       This works on a GPU resident frame: the copy shares the planes and only the properties become independently writable, which is what property editing in *std.ModifyFrame* needs.
-Pixel access on the copy stays guarded.
+Pixel access on the copy is not allowed.

    .. py:method:: close()